This is why people are afraid of clowns

 Graphically, in comparison to the two FFs which preceded it on the SNES, the game is a few good miles ahead.
 2D it may be, but it’s very beautiful 2D.
 The environments are quaint and detailed, just like illustrations to a fairytale.
 The only background that I can outright criticise is the chocobo riding screen, which just ends up hurting your brain after a while.
 The sprites are large and very expressive, broadening the palette of the characters’ visible emotions even further than FFV.
 There is also no longer any difference in size between the sprites on the world map and the sprites on the battlefield.

-Just as all its predecessors, FFVI has been remade a couple of times, and now exists on the SNES, PS and GBA.
+Just as all its predecessors, FFVI has been remade a couple of times, and now exists on the SNES, PS, GBA and PC (on Steam).
 Like FFV, the PS version comes with lovely introductory and concluding FMVs.
 But, unlike FFV, I wouldn’t really be able to give a definite recommendation as to which version to play.
-I’ve not tried the PS one, although I hear it has a serious issue with loading times, but between the SNES and GBA versions, it’s really a toss-up.
+I’ve not tried the PS or PC versions, although I hear they both have issues with loading times and bugs, respectively.
+But between the SNES and GBA versions, it’s really a toss-up.
 The game remains largely identical, with only two optional dungeons and four new Espers added to the mix (and, considering the already humongous amount of Espers available in the original game, they feel like overkill).
 The major bugs have been squished, and the script has been partially retranslated, but considering the iconic status that Ted Woolsey’s original SNES text has acquired, this wasn’t exactly necessary or expected.
 However, none of these changes really harm the game either, so it’s just a matter of picking the easiest version to find.
 But, by all means, if you love RPGs and have never played this game before, do yourself a favour and remedy that ASAP.